AngryRectangle/Yaga/README.md

 ## View

-View is monobehaviours which is used to show your data to player and handler player input.
+View is a MonoBehaviour which is used to show your data to player and handler player input.
 Each view can have concrete model type like int, string, our your custom type.
 Or it can have no model.
 Also each view has one and only one Presenter.